refelix/network_3d/readme.md

 # network_3d: python tools to convert a 3d skeleton to a graph and visualize the result

 After finding out that Scikit-image has now a fast [skeletonization algorithm](http://scikit-image.org/docs/dev/api/skimage.morphology.html#skimage.morphology.skeletonize_3d) I like to share some code to convert such a skeleton to a [networkx](https://networkx.github.io/) graph and a function to visualize the graph in space using mayavi.
 While the former is strongly influenced by a [matlab code by Philip Kollmannsberger](https://github.com/phi-max/skel2graph3d-matlab) the later is based on a script by [Gael Varoquaux](https://mail.enthought.com/pipermail/enthought-dev/2011-November/030194.html).
-Networkx allows does not only allow to quantify the network topology, but also a handy datastructure if you want to write your own analysis tools
+Networkx allows does not only allow to quantify the network topology, but also a handy data structure if you want to write your own analysis tools
+In addition  you should check out [TINA](https://bitbucket.org/refelix/tina) which was designed to anylze confocal images of osteocyte networks and includes many functions to analyse the network, image filtering,...
+If you use network_3d for a scientific publication it would be kind of you id if you cite Repp, Felix et al. “Spatial Heterogeneity in the Canalicular Density of the Osteocyte Network in Human Osteons.”
+Bone Reports 6 (2017): 101–108.
+PMC.
+Web.
+3 July 2017.

-## Instalation
+## Installation
 I recommend using Anaconda Python and installing current version of
 + scikit-image
 + networkx